eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

   :param dc:            Thats what let QMEAN evolve to QMEANDisCo.

-  :param dssp_path:     Path to your dssp executable, expects an executable to
-                        be in your PATH if set to None

   :param assign_bfactors: If set to True, the local scores get assigned to the
                           **model** as bfactors